Rohith-DR/BPSK_Modulator/README.md

 # BPSK Modulation Design
 This project simulates the designed BPSK Modulation circuit to determine its performance characterisitics pre-layout.

-# Note: This circuit does not work as expected, as of now it is just a simulation of the circuit that i build in esim.
-It works partially, but still i am uploading this for the sake of hackathon.
-If possible consider it for evaluation. thanks a lot i have learnt a lot form this hackathon.

 ## BPSK Modulation

 Direct-digital modulation is gaining traction for its potential